TaylorMouse/MaxScripts/Research/warcraft3reforged_research.md

 Global frames ?

-Number of globals = Chunk Size / 4 ( each global bein an int)
+Number of globals = Chunk Size / 4 ( each global being an int)

 A global represent a frame in a 1000FPS rate